thrawn01/quartz-garden/content/posts/Testing private methods.md

 with hundreds of test functions!
 Precisely opposite of what we wanted to accomplish in making our functions private!

-So what are we todo?
+So what are we to do?

 We get clues by examining the golang standard library.
 Take the golang standard **fmt** package as an example.
-It’s public surface is very clean and well tested with 36 tests in the **fmt_test** package.
+Its public surface is very clean and well tested with 36 tests in the **fmt_test** package.
 Yet closer inspection reveals many private functions of varying degrees of complexity within the package!
 How does a package as well tested and widely used as **fmt** get away with zero tests on